rtansf/quotebot/README.md

    4. Install the python modules required: pip install -r requirements.txt
    5. Create a new slack app, named "quotebot" for your slack team (for more info, https://api.slack.com/slack-apps)
       * Go to https://api.slack.com/apps and click on Create New App
-      * Enter quotebot for the app name.
+      * For the app name, enter: quotebot
       * Take note of the value in Client ID and set the environment variable:  SLACK_CLIENT_ID, e.g. export SLACK_CLIENT_ID=738473984.482347872
       * Take note of the value in Client Secret and set the environment variable: SLACK_CLIENT_SECRET, e.g. export SLACK_CLIENT_SECRET=8748fh93jd
       * Take note of the value in Verification Token and set the environment variable: SLACK_VERIFICATION_TOKEN, e.g. export SLACK_VERIFICATION_TOKEN=sh3hdbsu77u7